cmu-psych-fms/alhazen/README.md

 The tarball will have a filename something like alhazen-1.2.tar.gz.
 Assuming this file is at ``/some/directory/alhazen-1.2.tar.gz`` install it by typing at the command line

-  .. parsed-literal:: pip install /some/directory/alhazen-1.2.tar.gz
+  pip install /some/directory/alhazen-1.2.tar.gz

 Alternatively you can untar the tarball with

-  .. parsed-literal:: tar -xf /some/directory/alhazen-1.2.tar.gz
+  tar -xf /some/directory/alhazen-1.2.tar.gz

 and then change to the resulting directory and type

-  .. parsed-literal:: python setup.py install
+  python setup.py install